PowerGridModel/power-grid-model/docs/index.md

 To install the library from source, refer to the [Build Guide](advanced_documentation/build-guide.md).

+## Citations

+If you are using Power Grid Model in your research work, please consider citing our library using the references in [Citation](release_and_support/CITATION.md)

 # Contents

 Detailed contents of the documentation are structured as follows.